 In cases where the President has declared a particular region as a disaster area, the IRS may allow for delays of various tax-related deadlines.
 The most recent information will be covered on the IRS page "Tax Relief in Disaster Situations."
 Relief varies according to the disaster and those affected, but examples include waiving fees and expediting requests for previous tax returns, extensions on tax payments and filing dates, and extensions for business-related transactions like failure-to-deposit penalties for employment taxes.

-For example, it was recently announced that Mississippi storm victims will have until May 16, 2016 to file their returns and pay any taxes due.
+For example, it was recently announced that victims of Hurricanes Harvey and Irma with tax deadlines falling on or after August 23, 2017, and before January 31, 2018, are granted additional time to file through January 31, 2018.
 In addition, all workers assisting the relief activities who are affiliated with a recognized government or philanthropic organization also qualify for relief.

 Another byproduct of a federal disaster declaration is that you can choose to deduct your casualty losses from the disaster in the tax year that immediately precedes it.
 You can submit an amended return Form 1040X to make your claim.
-This should be submitted by the due date of the return in the year that the loss actually occurred — for example, a loss that occurred on September of 2015 could be applied to the 2014 tax year as long as the amended form is filed by the due date for 2015 taxes (April 18th, 2016).
+This should be submitted by the due date of the return in the year that the loss actually occurred — for example, a loss that occurred in September of 2017 could be applied to the 2016 tax year as long as the amended form is filed by the due date for 2017 taxes (April 17th, 2018).
 This allows you to apply the loss where it can save the most on taxes.